 Actuaries not only research and create strategies; they must also be able to correctly evaluate how well these strategies will work to lessen the risk borne by the insurance companies they work for while still giving an appropriate benefit to the policyholders.
 They use their immense sea of knowledge and creativity to lessen the impacts of risks.
 Actuaries document their findings and use these reports to predict the probability of negative occurrences and the impacts they will have on the individual or business.

-Qualified actuaries possess more than a diploma and certificate.
-They must also possess superior skills in mathematics, organization, and planning.
+Qualified actuaries possess superior skills in mathematics, organization, and planning.
 Communication skills are a must in this position, as actuaries must be able to clearly communicate the cause and effects of risks to the company when updating premiums for insurance plans.
 Actuaries must have a clear perspective of risks and each facet of risk factors, which can be variable depending on demographics of the area the companies and policyholders are located.